-- Representative procedures are described on pages 14-15 for the extraction of cGMP from tissues.
+Representative procedures are described on pages 14-15 for the extraction of cGMP from tissues.
 Procedures for the extraction of cGMP from cell culture samples are described below.
-This information is provided for guidance only. - EDTA or citrate is recommended as the anticoagulant, as heparin can lead to activation of white blood cells (see below).
+This information is provided for guidance only.

 Plasma

 Measurements should be made in plasma not serum.
 Blood should be collected into tubes containing 7.5 mM EDTA.
 Blood should be immediately centrifuged to remove cells and the plasma stored at -15°C to -30°C prior to analysis.
 If blood samples cannot be rapidly processed they should be stored in ice until it is possible to centrifuge.